Patterns:

 - After every sync with the meter, the app checks all readings sent from all meters during the past 14 days to detect any new patterns.
 Patterns are identified based on the time of day the test was taken.
 For a group of readings to be considered a Pattern, the time of day for each reading must be within 3 hours of each other.

-- The OneTouch Reveal® mobile app will automatically send you a notification when it detects patterns of high blood glucose or low blood glucose so that you can take action to avoid them in the future.
-To receive these notifications you must have notifications turned on in your mobile device's settings.
-See Auto Reminders.
-Additionally, you must have background sync turned on in the OneTouch Reveal® mobile app.
+- NOTE: The OneTouch Reveal® mobile app will send you notifications when it detects Recurring Patterns of low blood glucose or high blood glucose.
+You must have notifications turned on in your mobile device settings.
+You must also have background sync turned on in the OneTouch Reveal® mobile app.
 See Background Sync.

 Low Pattern: